MetPX/sarracenia/docs/source/Contribution/Documentation.rst

 Tutorials
 ---------

 - Learning-oriented, specifically learning how rather than learning *that*.
 - Allow the user to learn by doing to get them started, be sure your tutorial works and users can see results immediately.
 - Tutorials must be reliably repeatable focused on concrete steps (not abstract concepts) with the minimum necessary explanation.

+Many of the Tutorials are built using jupyter notebooks.
+See docs/Tutorials/README.md for how to work with them.

 How2Guides
 ----------

 - Problem and goal oriented: "**I want to...
 How do I...**" Differing from tutorials in that tutorials are for complete beginners, how to guides assume some knowledge and understanding with a basic setup and tools.
 - Provide a series of steps focused on the results of some particular problem.
 - Don't explain concepts, if they are important, they can be linked to in `../Explanations/`